Skip to main content

 In addition to creating the Statement of Purpose, the RHCWG has accomplished a number of tasks:

-• Habitat and connectivity toolkit: The RHCWG has been active since 2016, but prior to that Metro was working with PSU to develop a connectivity toolkit for a suite of surrogate species.
-After a series of peer reviews and adjustments, the toolkit was completed in June 2021.
+Habitat connectivity toolkit: The RHCWG has been active since 2016, but prior to that Metro was working with PSU to develop a connectivity toolkit for a suite of surrogate species.
+After a series of peer reviews and adjustments, the Habitat Connectivity Toolkit was completed in June 2021.

 Resources